 ROB – Cheesy beans on toast, with a crack of black pepper on top.

 TOM – Shit, that's such a good answer!
-Very middle class.
-I wish I'd thought of that.
 I was just going to go with pizza.
 I’d happily eat pizza for every meal, and I don’t see why death row should be any different.

 What's the luckiest thing that's ever happened to you?

-ROB – The luckiest thing for me is being in seven car crashes and never sustaining life-changing injuries.
-Seven car crashes as a passenger.
+ROB – Being in seven car crashes and never sustaining life-changing injuries.

-TOM – Yeah, we were in one very serious crash together and both of us only sustained minor whiplash.
-I wasn’t the driver.
+TOM – We were in one very serious crash together and both of us sustained only minor whiplash.
+I wasn’t driving.

-JAY – And I narrowly escaped death when my appendix nearly exploded.
+JAY – I narrowly escaped death when my appendix nearly exploded.

 ROB – We have an album called ‘3 Organs Down’ for a very good reason.
 We’ve all lost an organ.
 Two appendix and a gallbladder.